satish1650/Ultimate-RAG/README.md

 - Compare multiple RAG configurations systematically
 - Visualize and interpret evaluation results
 - Apply production best practices

-### Vector Stores Tutorial: Qdrant & Weaviate
-#### 🎯 Learning Objectives
-In this tutorial, you'll learn:
-- What vector stores are and why they're essential for RAG (Retrieval-Augmented Generation)
-- How to work with **Qdrant** (local, in-memory, and persistent storage)
-- How to work with **Weaviate** (Docker-based setup)
-- How to use **Ollama embeddings** for real semantic search
-- Metadata filtering with different vector store syntaxes
-- When to use each vector store based on your use case

 ### 30 Nov Day - 9 Exploring Langchain Part-4 <br>